allantim/emailer/readme.md

 As long as we code to conform with the interface it will work.

 ### Complete Error handling
 I didn't completely test the error scenarios.
-I guess I need to check the
+I know that RestTemplate will throw an exception when non-2XX is returned.
+I need to work out which ones are eligible for retry.

+I think I currently return a 200 when both suppliers fail, with a message.
+Given this acts like a proxy, this could be changed to a 502 Bad Gateway, or if there is a timeout a 504 Gateway Timeout.
+Doing this requires capturing exceptions from each sender, and throwing an exception.

 ### More Automated tests
 Add Failsafe plugin to Maven, and separate Integration from Unit tests.